hzeller/beagleg/README.md

 Note, there can only be one open TCP connection at any given time.

+## Axis mapping

+Each board has a number of connectors for motors and switches to which you connect your physical motors to.
+To intuitively map these connector positions to logical axes names, the `machine-control` binary is configured with a string that associates the motor position (=string position) with the actual axis (name of axis).

+In the following example configuration of a [Bumps cape][bumps] with 5 connectors, the X axis on the very left
+(with a plugged in motor), second slot empty, third is 'Z', fourth (second-last) is E, and finally the Y axis is on the very right (more space for two connectors which I need for my Type-A machine).
+The mapping is configured with:

+        ./machine-control --axis-mapping "X_ZEY"  ...

+![Bumps board][BUMPS-img]

 ### Configuration tip
 For a particular machine, you might have some settings you always want to use, and maybe add some comments.
 So create a file that contains all the